jamesplease/use-gsap-transition/README.md

 Enter `useGsapTransition`.
 With this [hook](https://reactjs.org/docs/hooks-intro.html), you define visual states for your Components _declaratively_, as well as transitions between those states.
-The hook handles the rest, ensuring that your visual state transitions behave as you would expect and are performant.
+The hook handles the rest, creating and managing the transitions between visual states for you.

 ### Caveats

-- Physics-based transforms and transformations are not a priority of this library
+- Physics-based transitions are not a priority of this library
 - This was developed for use in prototypes, rather than production applications
-- The documentation needs work!
+- The documentation is a work in progress

 ## Installation

+The preferred method for installing `useGsapTransition` is through [npm](https://www.npmjs.com/).

 ```
 npm install use-gsap-transition